doctorfree/nvim-lazyman/markdown/lazyman.1.md

 `-U` : indicates update an existing configuration

-`-w conf` : indicates install and initialize Personal 'conf' configuration. 'conf' can be one of: 'Mini', 'Knvim', 'Roiz', 'Fennel', 'Nv', 'Adib', 'Optixal', 'Plug', 'Simple', or 'Heiker'
+`-w conf` : indicates install and initialize Personal 'conf' configuration. 'conf' can be one of: 'Mini', 'Knvim', 'Roiz', 'Fennel', 'Ember', 'Adib', 'Optixal', 'Plug', 'Simple', or 'Heiker'

 `-W` : indicates install and initialize all 'Personal' Neovim configurations